 Here are instructions for making your own nut milk, which I highly recommend.
-In addition, keep in mind that cashew milk does not need to be strained, so that can be more convenient than making almond milk.
+In addition, keep in mind that cashew milk does not need to be strained, unlike almond milk.
 However, you can use the leftover almond pulp from making almond milk to make cookies that are incidentally Kosher-for-Passover.

-From the OU: The following products contain kitniyos and are acceptable for the infirm who need milk alternatives.
-They are acceptable only in shelf-stable containers.
+From the OU: The following products are not certified for Pesach, but are acceptable for infants and the infirm who need milk alternatives.
+(2024)